facebook/infer/_docs/04-absint-framework.md

 Coming soon.

-## How do I make an analysis modular?
+## How do I make an analysis compositional?

 Coming soon.